 - Shopify has identified clicks from bots, which weren't filtered before.
 These clicks are removed retroactively, and the cost is credited back to advertisers.

 An impression occurs, but the click takes place after the data processing window for clicks has closed.
 This click and its spend will be considered a click at the time of the impression event for reporting purposes.

 For billing purposes, the click is billed for the cycle in which it occurs.
 This means that if an impression occurs in one billing cycle but the click occurs in the next billing cycle, then the click is billed in the later billing cycle.

 Install conversion attribution

-Search ads reports use an industry standard 30-day last-click conversion attribution.
+Search ads reports use a 30-day post-click conversion attribution window.
 This means that an install is counted as a conversion for the ad only if the merchant installed your app within 30 days of clicking on your ad.
 In many cases, the merchant installs your app on the same day that they clicked your ad, but in some cases they install it later.

 To view the keyword report, click an ad from the Ads* page in your Partner Dashboard.
 From there, you can sort the data in each column to analyze the performance of individual keywords.

 For example, you can sort by cost per install to find the keywords that are costing you the most.

 If certain keywords are consistently costing more than others, then you might choose to pause those keywords.
 You might also discover high-performing keywords that have a relatively low amount in the Cost per install column.
 For those keywords, you might want to increase your bid so that you can increase your ad's impressions.